papaj2139/trans/README.md

 # trans

-(DEPRECATED, there's a new version made in C)
+(DEPRECATED SOON, there will be a new version made in C)

 literally just prints the trans flag to your terminal, supports multiple sizes, custom dimensions, borders, centering, and a configuration file